JS-AWS-Developer/Javascript-hobby-projects/Text_Editor_README.md

 ## Learning Outcome
 Connecting HTML folder with JS folder
-Writing functions to create functionalities for a fully functional text editor Quickly structuring the HTML folder by typing HTML:5----Enter Styling in CSS
+JS: Writing functions in JS to create functionalities for a fully functional text editor
+HTML: Quickly structuring the HTML folder by typing HTML:5----Enter and creating buttons.
+CSS: Styling different classes of Text Editor in CSS
-Understanding Console,removing bugs in the code and role of Inspect in trouble shooting.
+Chrome: Understanding relationship between Element, Console,removing bugs in the code and role of Inspect in trouble shooting.
+VS Code Editor: Different Extensions to enhance functionality of VS Code Editor.